 By doing this, you can tackle one section from start to finish.
 It will prevent you from getting overwhelmed or making more mess.

 First, remove everything from the cupboard or area you’re decluttering.
 Being able to see everything and sort through it is crucial.
 Yes, that means those spices expired years ago at the back of the cupboard.
 Get them out, and get rid of them!

 Sort through each item individually and divide them into four piles:

 Once you’ve done this, it will become easier to find space for everything.
 Then, you’ll only have the things that actually should stay in your kitchen.
 And you can clear everything else out.

 You can store some items you infrequently use in a safe space, e.g., under the stairs or in the garage.
-Make sure they’re clearly labeled and easy to find when you need them.
+Ensure they’re clearly labeled and easy to find when needed.

 If you have gadgets or tableware you never use, give them to a friend or donate them.
 There’s no point keeping them ‘just in case’, and others may appreciate them much more than you do.